 The Dumbbells You Will Need

-For the best possible training experience, you should purchase two sets of dumbbells.
+For the best possible training experience, you should purchase two to four sets of dumbbells.

-It is best to have one light set of dumbbells for smaller muscles (biceps, triceps, shoulders), and one heavy set of dumbbells for larger muscles (back, chest).
-That way, with only two sets of dumbbells, you don’t have a full room packed with 15 dumbbells.
+It is best to have two light sets of dumbbells for smaller muscles (biceps, triceps, shoulders), and two heavy sets of dumbbells for larger muscles (back, chest).
+That way, with only fours sets of dumbbells, you don’t have a full room packed with 30 dumbbells.
 And more importantly, it’s not necessary to achieve a really great workout.

 The key is to keep it simple!